How to Spot a Phishing Email – Useful Tips

 • Generic greeting

 The email starts with “Dear Valued Customer” instead of addressing the recipient by name.
 Most of the companies usually personalize their communications, addressing customers by their names.
 Always be aware for such tone of voice or for bad grammar and poor spelling.
-These could be clear signs that can help you spot phishing emails.
+These could be clear signs that can help you spot fraudulent emails.

 5 Techniques to protect yourself from phishing